tim-evans/Espresso/README.md

 The Publish-Subscribe mixin (PubSub) provides a general purpose mechanism for subscribing to an event and being notified when it occurs.
 Currently, the mixin provides the ability to configure how the events should be delivered to the function (asynchronously or synchronously).
 The default is asynchronous execution.
 The mixin also has a hook to handle any events that have no subscribers.
 This can be used to lazily catch errors, or may be used in a more proactive manner to do some clever metaprogramming.
 The power is in your hands.

-For those who like that sugary stuff, PubSub has a decorator for subscribing to events asynchronously via the `on` decorator.

 ### Key-Value Observing